Home (short story)

 "Home" (Дома) is an 1887 short story by Anton Chekhov.

 Publication

 The story was first published by Novoye Vremya, in this newspaper's No. 3958, 20 (old style: 7) March 1887 issue, Subbotniki (Saturdays) section.
-It then appeared in an 1887 collection called In the Twilight (В сумерках, Saint Petersbutg, in all of its thirteen, 1888–1899 editions) and later Children (Детвора, 1889 anthology).
+It then appeared in an 1887 collection called In the Twilight (В сумерках, Saint Petersburg, in all of its thirteen, 1888–1899 editions) and later Children (Детвора, 1889 anthology).
 Chekhov included it into Volume 3 of his Collected Works published by Adolf Marks in 1899–1901.

 Synopsis

 Seryozha, a seven-year old, had been caught smoking, and his father Evgeny Petrovich, a court prosecutor, tries to put it to him how detrimental to one's health this habit is, and how wrong it is to steal somebody else's tobacco.
 All his efforts to impress his son prove to be futile, until finally, responding to a request, before sending Seryozha to bed, he tells him one of his improvisational fairytales, this one involving a young prince who dies young due to being a smoker and thus fails to fulfill his obligations towards his king father and his kingdom.
 Profoundly shaken by the tragedy, the boy solemnly decides not to have anything to do with tobacco again.